Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 where $\tilde{x}_k$ is the $k$-th GFT coefficient of $\x$.
-From \eqref{eq:GLR}, in the nodal domain, a small GLR means a connected node pair $(i,j)$ has similar samples $x_i$ and $x_j$ for large weight $w_{i,j}$.
-In the spectral domain, a small GLR means signal energies $\tilde{x}_k^2$ mostly reside in low graph frequencies $\lambda_k$, \ie, $\x$ is roughly a low-pass signal.
+In the nodal domain, a small GLR means a connected node pair $(i,j)$ has similar sample values $x_i$ and $x_j$ for large $w_{i,j}$.
+In the spectral domain, a small GLR means signal energies $\tilde{x}_k^2$ mostly reside in low frequencies $\lambda_k$, \ie, $\x$ is roughly a low-pass signal.

-For a connected graph, from \eqref{eq:GLR} we see that $\x^\top \L \x = 0$ iff $\x$ is a constant signal $c \1$ where $\1$ is a vector of all ones, \ie, $x_i = x_j = c, \forall i,j$.
-Constant signal $c \1$ is the first eigenvector $\v_1$ of $\L$ corresponding to first eigenvalue $\lambda_1 = 0$.
-We thus conclude that signal-independent GLR (SIGLR), where graph $\cG$ is defined independent of signal $\x$, promotes constant signal reconstruction.
+For a connected positive graph without self-loops, from \eqref{eq:GLR} we see that $\x^\top \L \x = 0$ iff $\x$ is a constant signal $c \1$ where $\1$ is an all-one vector, \ie, $x_i = x_j = c, \forall i,j$.
+Constant signal $c \1$ is the (unnormalized) eigenvector $\v_1$ of $\L$ to first eigenvalue $\lambda_1 = 0$ (\ie, the $0$ frequency).
+Thus, signal-independent GLR (SIGLR), where graph $\cG$ is defined independent of signal $\x$, promotes constant signal reconstruction.